 3. Buy Produce That’s in Season

 This is a biggie!
 If you pay attention to the produce that is in season, thus priced to sell, you will save big.
-You will also be able to stock up on that produce.
+You will also be able to stock up on fruits and veggies.
 Besides just saving money, in season produce just tastes better.
-Have you read my post on how to save on produce without coupons ?

 If you worry about not being able to use up all of the produce you stock up on, don’t worry.
 I have some great tips and tricks for you: